 Each meal took less than an hour to prepare and probably would have taken under 30 minutes if I’d had a bit more experience.
 However, paying attention each night to what I was cooking encouraged me to research the ingredients I was putting into my body.
-It helped that I was receiving all of the ingredients and produce, rather than the chemically-enhanced and readily prepared meals that other delivery services offer.

 Next: This is how my stomach felt.

 I felt fuller quicker

 As a pescetarian, the majority of my protein comes from fish, beans, and dairy.
 I also eat more processed and simple carbohydrates than I do complex carbs.
 Eating high-fiber foods like rice noodles, basmati rice, and green vegetables kept me full from meal to meal.
 I noticed my desire to snack dropped drastically as well.

 I was able to keep most of my meals, like the Loaded Vegetable Pho, for a few days.
 The dish had 20 grams of protein per serving, but half of my plate was still filled with vegetables.